-Supersymmetry (SUSY) is a generalization of the space-time symmetries of quantum field theory that transforms fermions into bosons and vice versa, Theories based on supersymmetry have widely been considered as the theoretically most appealing extension of the SM.
+SUSY is a generalization of the space-time symmetries of quantum field theory that transforms fermions into bosons and vice versa, Theories based on SUSY have widely been considered as the theoretically most appealing extension of the SM.
 They are consistent with the approximate unification of the gauge coupling constants at the GUT scale and provide a way to cancel the quadratic divergences in the Higgs sector hence alleviating the hierarchy between the GUT and the electroweak (EW) scale.
-In a theory with unbroken supersymmetry, for every type of fermion there exists a corresponding type of boson with the same mass and internal quantum numbers, and vice-versa.
+In a theory with unbroken SUSY, for every type of fermion there exists a corresponding type of boson with the same mass and internal quantum numbers, and vice-versa.
 Since we have not yet observed any of the "spartner" partners of the SM particles, SUSY is apparently spontaneously broken.
-Furthermore, in SUSY theories the breaking of electroweak symmetry is naturally induced at the EW scale, and the lightest supersymmetric particle can be neutral, weakly interacting and absolutely stable, providing therefore a natural solution for the dark matter problem.
+Furthermore, in SUSY theories the breaking of electroweak symmetry is naturally induced at the EW scale, and the LSP can be neutral, weakly interacting and absolutely stable, providing therefore a natural solution for the dark matter problem.

-The Minimal Supersymmetric Standard Model (MSSM) constitutes, hence its name, the minimal supersymmetric extension of the SM.
+The MSSM constitutes, hence its name, the minimal supersymmetric extension of the SM.
 The number of SUSY generators is N=1, the smallest possible value.
-In order to keep anomaly cancellation, contrary to the SM a second Higgs doublet is needed [133].
+In order to keep anomaly cancellation, contrary to the SM a second Higgs doublet is needed [136].
 All SM multiplets, including the two Higgs doublets, are extended to supersymmetric multiplets, resulting in scalar partners for quarks and leptons ("squarks" and "sleptons") and fermionic partners for the SM gauge boson and the Higgs bosons ("gauginos", "higgsinos" and "gluinos").
-Altogether, the MSSM possesses 124 independent parameters (of which 19 arise from the SM and 105 are genuinely new parameters of the supersymmetric extension of the SM) [203, 204].
+Altogether, the MSSM possesses 124 independent parameters (of which 19 arise from the SM and 105 are genuinely new parameters of the supersymmetric extension of the SM) [207, 208].

-Upon EWSB, the neutral components of two Higgs doublets H_u^0 and H_d^0 acquire VEVs, v_u and v_d respectively, and the Higgs mechanism proceed as in the SM except that now one starts with eight degrees of freedom, corresponding to the two complex doublets.1 Three degrees of freedom are absorbed in making the W^{\pm} and the Z^0 massive.
-The W mass is chosen to be: $M_W^2 = g^2(v_u^2 + v_d^2)/4 = g^2v^2/4$, and this fixes the normalization of v_u and v_d , leaving only two independent parameters to describe the entire MSSM Higgs sector.
-The remaining five degrees of freedom are physical and correspond to two neutral CP-even scalars h and H, a neutral CP-odd pseudoscalar A and a pair of charged scalars H^{\pm} .
-At the tree-level the MSSM Higgs sector can be described by two independent parameters (besides the SM parameters), naturally chosen as the mass of the CP-odd Higgs boson, M_A , and $\tan \beta = v_u/v_d$, the ratio of the two VEVs.
+Upon EWSB, the neutral components of two Higgs doublets $H_u^0$ and $H_d^0$ acquire vevs, $v_u$ and $v_d$ respectively, and the Higgs mechanism proceed as in the SM except that now one starts with eight degrees of freedom, corresponding to the two complex doublets.
+Three degrees of freedom are absorbed in making the $W^{\pm}$ and the $Z^0$ massive.
+The W mass is chosen to be: $M_W^2 = g^2(v_u^2 + v_d^2)/4 = g^2v^2/4$ , and this fixes the normalization of $v_u$ and $v_d$ , leaving only two independent parameters to describe the entire MSSM Higgs sector.
+The remaining five degrees of freedom are physical and correspond to two neutral $\mathcal{CP}$ -even scalars h and H, a neutral $\mathcal{CP}$ -odd pseudoscalar A and a pair of charged scalars $H^{\pm}$ .
+At the tree-level the MSSM Higgs sector can be described by two independent parameters (besides the SM parameters), naturally chosen as the mass of the $\mathcal{CP}$ -odd Higgs boson, $M_A$ , and $\tan \beta = v_u/v_d$ , the ratio of the two vevs.
 Details will be presented in the next section.
 With these two inputs, the tree level masses of the scalar and pseudoscalar Higgs satisfy the following relations: